Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/CoR/README.md

 This pattern is really useful if there is a identified Request idea (like a mouse event on a GUI), it's not just a funny way to transform a linear algorithm into a recursive one.
-If you would have different chains builded with a pool of handlers, this pattern is suited.
+If you would have different chains built with a pool of handlers, this pattern is suited.
 If there is only one chain without re-using handlers, forget it and K.I.S.S.